 Moisture can get into your ductwork if it isn’t properly sealed or the ac system isn’t removing moisture in the air due to another underlying issue.
 Excessive moisture can cause mold and mildew growth that can spread and eventually invade other parts of your home.
 If you believe mold is growing in your air ducts, contact a professional to examine your home’s air ducts and seal or replace it if necessary.

-If there are any other issues you may have noticed or have any questions about your air conditioning unit, please call 772-252-6083 and one of our American Air Care.
+If there are any other issues you may have noticed or have any questions about your air conditioning unit, please call American Air Care.
 We have been giving professonal air conditioning service in Port St. Lucie and Martin County for over 25 years.